ligulfzhou/farcaster-indexer/README.md

 # Farcaster Indexer

-This is an Rust version of [Farcaster-Indexer](https://github.com/gskril/farcaster-indexer) which listens for messages from a [Farcaster Hub](https://docs.farcaster.xyz/learn/architecture/hubs) and inserts relevant data into a postgres database.
+This is a Rust version of [Farcaster-Indexer](https://github.com/gskril/farcaster-indexer) by [gskril](https://github.com/gskril) which listens for messages from a [Farcaster Hub](https://docs.farcaster.xyz/learn/architecture/hubs) and inserts relevant data into a postgres database.